AFLplusplus/Website/content/docs/custom_mutators.md

     In any case, this method must return the next trim iteration index (from 0 to the maximum amount of steps you returned in `init_trim`).

+`deinit` the last method to be called, deinitializing the state.

-Omitting any of three trimming methods will cause the trimming to be disabled and trigger a fallback to the builtin default trimming routine.
+Omitting any of three methods will cause the trimming to be disabled and trigger a fallback to the builtin default trimming routine.

 ### Environment Variables